-Day Two: Tuesday, July 24TH - entering the mesas of the eastern Sierra Madre Occidental you journey to a protected parrot reserve.
-The paramount goal of the Mexico Parrot Tour is to see both of world’s only two Rhynchopsitta parrot species during your visit - the first of these two spectacular parrots to be seen today!
+Tuesday 24th July - entering the mesas of the eastern Sierra Madre Occidental you journey to a protected parrot reserve.
+The paramount goal of the Mexico Parrot Tour is to see both of the world’s only two Rhynchopsitta parrot species during your visit - the first of these two spectacular parrots to be seen today!
 Although much of this area has suffered from mechanized logging there is still a fair amount of fine birding habitat.
 The plan is to arrive by mid-morning for a first look at Thick-billed Parrot (Rhynchopsitta pachyrhyncha), either near nesting cavities or in the air as they forage for food.
 Hopefully Eared Quetzal can also be located during the morning of birding.
 Following a late lunch those that wish will return to the canyon lands for continued study of the parrots and birding for added species such as Mountain Pygmy-Owl, Cooper's Hawk, Mountain Trogon, Greater Pewee, Pine Flycatcher, Mexican Chickadee, Black-eared Bushtit, Olive, Crescent-chested, Grace's, and Red-faced warblers, Eastern Bluebird, Chipping Sparrow, and Hepatic Tanager.

-Day Four: Thursday, July 26TH – you will travel only a hundred miles or so today, but the birding and scenery are both really spectacular.
+Thursday, July 26TH – you will travel only a hundred miles or so today, but the birding and scenery are both really spectacular.
 This day gives you a first chance at Military Macaw (Ara militaris mexicanus), as well as some spectacular birds like White-eared Hummingbird, Tufted Jay, Red-headed Tanager, Red Warbler, Tufted Flycatcher, Rufouscapped and Green-striped brush-finches, Blue Mockingbird, Russet Nightingale-Thrush, Gray Silky-flycatcher, Brown Creeper, Spotted Wren, and Striped Sparrow.
 You stay two nights in Copala, Sinaloa.

 Trogon, Gray-crowned and Golden-cheeked woodpeckers, Sinaloa Wren, Yellow-winged Cacique, Russet-crowned Motmot, Fan-tailed Warbler, and Ivory billed Woodcreeper.

-While here an afternoon visit to the local ‘ojo de agua’ [freshwater spring] may result in good views of parrots as well as the occasional Sungrebe.
+While here an afternoon visit to the local ‘ojo de agua’ [freshwater spring] may result in good views of Parrots as well as the occasional Sungrebe.